Accommodations, Schedule and Parking

-I was able to negotiate a group discount at the Sandia Peaks Inn Motel, 4614 Central SW, 87105 .
-You are to ask for Kay @ 505-831-5036.
+There are many places to stay close by.
+Previously I’d recommended the Sandia Peaks Inn Motel, 4614 Central SW, 87105 but some people have had issues (traffic noise etc).
+I was able to negotiate a group discount there; ask for Kay @ 505-831-5036.
 Tell her you’re with the ABQFI Boot Camp.
 She’s offering a rate of 49.95 on a single king or 59.95 on a double queen.
 The motel is walking distance of the factory (.6 mi or 1K).
-There are plenty of places around here to eat.
-Speaking of, the factory has a full kitchen so you can bring food to share as well as have coffee etc each morning (some people have breakfast at the factory).
-Lunches of course, are catered.
+You can also get an airbnb; it’s not hard to find a place.
+If your travel budget is tight, continue reading below for options.

 If you’re really tight on travel funds and aren’t too particular, you may be able to stay here at the factory.
 We have some air mattresses and bedding but don’t guarantee anything; it should be discussed in advance.
 The factory has a full kitchen, shower and 2 bathrooms.
-I should mention that we don’t allow any meat cooking in the factory altho microwaving it is fine -except for fish.
-No microwaving or cooking of fish is allowed.
+I should mention that we don’t allow any meat cooking in the factory altho microwaving it is mostly fine except for fish and bacon -nothing smelly please.
 We also have a washing machine and dryer on site.
 Contact me for more info.

-When to arrive and depart:
+When to Arrive and Depart

 Participating in ABQFI boot’s camp is hard and exciting work.
 I’m excited to meet all of you in the coming weeks and months.
 The boot camp really is just that, a boot camp.
 We are striving to achieve a wonderful goal in a short amount of time.
 Because of this, every moment really counts and we need you to be ready to work the full 4 days.
 When you are making your travel plans, it’s best to think of the days at the factory as a full work day.
 Please make your travel plans accordingly.
 I strongly advise that you arrive the day or night before and plan to leave the day after.
 If you have any questions or concerns or just want to chat about boot camp, feel free to email me at onlyjamiehATgmailDOTcom